jcolag/entropy-arbitrage/2022-10-06-arsenal-freedom.md

  > **T'SU**: Commander Riker, this is Ensign T'Su.
 I'm monitoring a slight energy buildup near your position.
 I am not able to pinpoint the source.

-You might recognize T'Su as [Julia Nickson](https://en.wikipedia.org/wiki/Julia_Nickson), who has spent a lot of her career around science fiction and fantasy, including a later appearance on **Deep Space Nine** and the recurring character Catherine Sakai on **Babylon 5**.
+You might recognize T'Su as {% wiki Julia_Nickson|Julia Nickson|en %}, who has spent a lot of her career around science fiction and fantasy, including a later appearance on **Deep Space Nine** and the recurring character Catherine Sakai on **Babylon 5**.

  > **RIKER**: No. The name of my ship is the *Lollipop*.
  >